Marketplace payments – Costs, integration, and more things to consider

 What is the best payment service provider (PSP) for a marketplace?
 This article series will help you answer the question for your specific situation.
-The first article listed the relevant payment service providers, the second the key features.
-This last article discusses marketplaces’ payment costs and other factors you should compare before locking down your choice.
+The first article listed the relevant marketplace payment service providers, the second the key payment service features.
+This last article discusses payment costs and other factors you should compare before locking down your choice.

-When you are choosing a payment service provider, we suggest you narrow down the selection to the most relevant PSPs for online marketplaces, and then look at a set of key features that you should pay close attention to.
+When you are choosing a payment service provider, we suggest you narrow down the selection to the most relevant payment service for online marketplaces, and then look at a set of key marketplace payment features that you should pay close attention to.
 If your target market is narrow, or if there are some features you can’t compromise on, the two previous articles in this series might already have given you all the information you need to make a good choice for your PSP.

 If, however, you still have more than one good option, there are other factors that can help you choose between payment service providers.